Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series

 \section{Empirical Results}

-In this section, we focus on the experiments regarding runtime and reconstruction errors of symbolic representation.
-We conduct extensive experiments on the UEA Archive \citep{UEAArchive2018}, which is a well-established dataset, and synthetic Gaussian noises for the multithreading test.
+In this section, we focus on experiments on runtime and reconstruction errors in symbolic representation.
+We conduct extensive experiments on the synthetic Gaussian blobs, the UEA Archive \citep{UEAArchive2018}, and Gaussian noises for the multithreading test.
 We select the competing algorithms that provide publicly available software\footnote{Available at \url{https://github.com/nla-group/ABBA} and \url{https://github.com/nla-group/fABBA}.}, which is for simplicity and efficiency.